1978 Capital City 400: Background

-The name for the raceway complex was "Strawberry Hill" until the Virginia State Fairgrounds site was bought out in 1999 and renamed the "Richmond International Raceway".

 Race report

 Four hundred laps were completed on an oval track spanning 0.546 mi per lap for a grand total of 216.8 mi of racing.
 The race was completed within two hours and forty-three minutes of the first official green flag of the race.
 Darrell Waltrip would end up defeating Bobby Allison (who drove a 1978 Ford Thunderbird) by only one second.

-Neil Bonnett started chasing down Waltrip on pit road and slammed into Waltrip's vehicle; creating a rather brutal race ending battle and forcing Bill France Jr. to put them on probation for the remainder of the year.
-The spectators were incredibly disgruntled after Darrell Waltrip's victory so Waltrip needed police protection in order to make it to the post-race interviews.
+Neil Bonnett started chasing down Waltrip on the pit road and slammed into Waltrip's vehicle; creating a brutal race ending battle and forcing Bill France Jr. to put them on probation for the remainder of the year.
+The spectators were displeased after Darrell Waltrip's victory, so Waltrip needed police protection in order to make it to the post-race interviews.

-The unliked bad boy driver (Waltrip) spins out the popular fan-favorite driver (Bonnett) who had dominated the race about to get a victory to end a winless streak.

 When I passed Neil, I was on the inside and he was on the outside.
 It think it's pretty poor strategy when he doesn't move up.
 He actually cut into me.